7 Easy Ways to Teach Kids Gratitude This Thanksgiving

 This is hands down, one of my favorite parts of mealtimes.
 It started sort of by accident, but it’s something I would do on purpose now that I know how lovely it is.
 All you need to do is to have everyone at the table say something nice to the person who prepared dinner.
 It can be specific feedback about a dish, or a general “thanks for dinner!”.
 Either way, it’s a simple and incredibly effective way to make the cook feel appreciated—and even more so when it’s a big holiday meal!

-Taking a moment to properly greet family and friends, and then to say goodbye, can make your days feel happier and the family more connected.
+Taking a moment to properly greet family, can make your days feel happier and the family more connected.
 And that time can also make us instinctively feel more grateful for one another because funny and memorable things often happen in those small moments!

 3. Make Holiday Chores a Team Effort